microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/CreateDataProvider.md

 [`IMixedRealitySpatialAwarenessMeshObserver`](xref:Microsoft.MixedReality.Toolkit.SpatialAwareness.IMixedRealitySpatialAwarenessMeshObserver) and
 [`IMixedRealityCapabilityCheck`](xref:Microsoft.MixedReality.Toolkit.IMixedRealityCapabilityCheck) interfaces.

-> `IMixedRealityCapabilityCheck` is used by the `SpatialObjectMeshObserver` to indicate that provides support for the SpatialAwarenessMesh capability.

 ``` c#
 public class SpatialObjectMeshObserver : BaseSpatialObserver, IMixedRealitySpatialAwarenessMeshObserver, IMixedRealityCapabilityCheck
 { }
 ```

+> `IMixedRealityCapabilityCheck` is used by the `SpatialObjectMeshObserver` to indicate that itprovides support for the SpatialAwarenessMesh capability.

 ### Implement the IMixedRealityDataProvider methods